terryma/snoocore/basicUsage.md

 # Basic Usage

-This page assumes that you have [installed and included](install.html) Snoocore in your environment.
+This page assumes that Snoocore is [installed and included](install.html).

-## Making your first call
+## Making the first call

 ### Set up an instance

-We will first need to get a new Snoocore instance.
+First make a new Snoocore instance.
 Each instance can be thought of as an account.
-In the documentation, we will usually assign a new Snoocore instance to the variable `reddit`:
+This documentation will usually assign a `new Snoocore` instance to the variable `reddit`:

 ```javascript
 var reddit = new Snoocore({